 - 100% of our graduates were accepted into a college or university.

-- The 130 young women in the class of 2012(72%) received academic scholarships totalling over $18 million dollars.
+- The 128 young women in the class of 2015 received academic scholarships totaling over $18.5 million dollars.

-Trinity is one of twenty-five schools in Illinois accredited as a college preparatory high school by the North Central Association of Secondary Schools and by the State of Illinois.
+Trinity is in Illinois accredited as a college preparatory high school by the AdvancED Illinois of Secondary Schools and by the State of Illinois.

 Additionally, Trinity is officially affiliated with the International Baccalaureate Organization in Geneva, Switzerland, the premier global honors program.
 One hundred and twenty-nine countries are home to 2,401 IB schools at this time.
 Trinity boasts a 90% passing rate compared to the 80% global success rate.
 On average, 50% of the student body take IB courses.

-Juniors with a grade point average of 3.7 or above can take a course at Dominican University, during the summer of her junior year, at no cost.
+Juniors in the top quartile of her class can take a course at Dominican University, during the summer of her junior year, at no cost.
 The credit may be used for early admission to Dominican University or transferred to another college or university.
 Other areas of collaboration in service, research, fine arts and mentoring are in the planning stage.

 Trinity is proud to offer young women the option of a single-gender education.
 This environment gives young women the competitive edge they need to succeed in college as well as in the work force.
 Trinity’s young women perceive themselves as worthy, esteemed and confident persons.
 Young women in a single-gender school take math and science courses at double the national average.
 Trinity students have the potential to graduate with 5.5 credits in math and 6.25 credits in science.
 Trinity is a trailblazing Catholic school as the first to adopt the highly successful block scheduling program.
 Due to the structure of the Block Schedule, Trinity students graduate with 32 credits.

 - Teachers with Advanced Degrees – Masters or Doctorates: 87%